zaiisao/Documentation/en/Audio Broadcast/inject_stream_android_audio.md

 Injecting an online media stream can be applied to the following scenarios:

-- During music shows, the hosts and audience can have real-time discussions and exchange ideas while watching the show.
+- During music shows, the hosts and audience can have real-time discussions and exchange ideas while enjoying the show.

 ## Considerations